romshark/templier/README.md

-Templiér is a Go web frontend development environment for [Templ](https://github.com/a-h/templ) that behaves similar to templ's native [`--watch`](https://templ.guide/developer-tools/live-reload/) mode but provides more functionality and reports all errors directly to all open browser tabs ✨.
+Templiér is a Go web frontend development environment for [Templ](https://github.com/a-h/templ) that behaves similarly to templ's native [`--watch`](https://templ.guide/developer-tools/live-reload/) mode but provides more functionality and reports all errors directly to all open browser tabs ✨.